Your Team knows they can’t Self-Care their way out of this.

 The short answer is … all of us.

-Many of the people I work with are engaged in public service & social justice orientated professions like education, immigration & human rights law, conservation work, social work, mental health, and crisis response.
+Many of the people we work with are engaged in public service & social justice orientated professions like education, immigration & human rights law, conservation work, social work, mental health, and crisis response.

 However, many people, even those not employed in traditional “helping” roles, are still exposed to suffering at work and experience secondary trauma and significant workplace stress.